 Are you thinking of visiting a national park sometime in 2020?
 The National Park Service has announced the dates of the annual National Park Free Entrance Days.
 These five days just might make the perfect opportunity, and excuse, to visit a national park.

-In 2020 the Free Entrance Days will come around on these dates:
+National Park Service Free Entrance Days in 2021 are on these dates:

 - August 25 (National Park Service’s Birthday)

 Some National Park Service sites have special free entrance days.
 For example, Wright Brothers National Memorial also offers free admission on December 17 – the anniversary of the Wright brothers first flight.
 Be sure to check the NPS site you want to visit for their complete list of free entrance days.

 There are over 400 national park units throughout the United States and territories, and just a little over 100 of those units charge an admission fee ranging from $5 to $35.
 If you’re keen to visit the national parks more often than just these free days each year consider purchasing an America the Beautiful Pass for just $80; the pass allows free entry to all NPS units throughout the year.

 The national park units are some of my favorite places to visit in the country.
 Epic landscapes and outdoor activities, compelling history, and beautiful historic sites are just a few of the things I have discovered.

 Browse some of my most recent blog post about the national parks below.